-The School shall conduct a physical inventory of its fixed assets no less frequently than every two years.
+The School shall conduct a physical inventory of its fixed assets at least every two years.
 The results of the physical inventories must be reconciled with the property records.

 The School shall develop a control system to safeguard against loss, damage, or theft of fixed assets.
 The School shall investigate any loss, damage, or theft of any fixed asset.
+To the greatest extent possible, the School shall also maintain effective internal controls and safeguard all computing devices and assure that such devices are used solely for authorized purposes.

-In order to prevent loss or theft of School property, all fixed assets (other than real property) will have a School fixed asset sticker.
+In order to prevent loss or theft of School property, all fixed assets (other than real property) will have a School fixed asset sticker indicating the School's ownership.